Matsalak-Viktoria/Titanic-Tips-Diamonds/README.md

 For each task, multiple experiments were conducted using different preprocessing strategies and nested cross-validation for hyperparameter optimization and reliable model evaluation in order to compare predictive performance, robustness, and stability across different configurations.

 ## Objectives
 The main objectives of this project are:
-- Build machine learning pipelines for solving classification and regression tasks:
+- Build machine learning pipelines for classification and regression tasks:
   - **Passenger survival prediction** - Predict whether a passenger survived based on passenger information.
-  - **Tip size prediction** - Predict the size of a restaurant tip based on customer and bill information.
+  - **Tip amount prediction** - Predict the restaurant tip amount based on customer and bill information.
   - **Diamond price prediction** - Predict the price of a diamond based on its physical characteristics.
-- Investigate how different preprocessing strategies (missing value imputation and feature scaling) influence KNN model performance.
+- Investigate how different preprocessing strategies (missing value imputation and feature scaling) affect KNN model performance.
 - Analyze and compare experimental results to identify the most effective configurations.

 ## Datasets